mbruzek/docs/src/en/developer-debugging.md

   6. The end part of the status bar indicates uptime, load, processor, memory usage and the current date/time.

 ### Key bindings

 All of tmux's special functions can be run by pressing the `prefix-key` followed by another key or key combination.
 The default prefix-key for tmux is Control-b, but many users find this an unnecessary stretch.
-This version uses Control-a as the prefix key, which is a bit easier on the fingers and is also the same combination used by `screen`, an alternative terminal multiplexer.
+This version uses Control-a as the prefix key, which is a bit easier on the fingers and is also the same combination used by `screen`, a legacy terminal multiplexer.

 There are many key-combinations, not all of which are of use in the task at hand.
 Here are some of the ones you may find useful:

 #### Window-related: